hollzzar/hollzzar.github.io/_pages/research.md

 ## Distance

 Typological distance affects a variety of linguistic behaviors, including code-switching production, language learning, and online comprehension in bilinguals.
 I am interested in using network science to quantify the (dis)similarity between different language varieties.
-I recently wrote an [opinion piece](https://doi.org/10.1016/j.bandl.2021.104977) with Lizz Karuza (Psychology) to advocate for the use of multiplex methods in psycholinguistics.
+Lizz Karuza (Psychology) and I published an [opinion piece](https://doi.org/10.1016/j.bandl.2021.104977) to advocate for the use of multiplex methods in psycholinguistics.